Cro3SwI2mer/Bradford-Research-Project/README.md

 # Bradford-Research-Project
-Research project carried in Advanced Automotive Analytics center in University of Bradford
+Project is related to prediction of behavior of drivers based on the information about their past jorneys

-Includes API and some tests for it
+It includes API and some tests for it, dataset is not disclosed due to NDA agreement

 Currently developed